Our Mission is Safety

 This June, the National Safety Council is celebrating National Safety Month by sharing ways to reduce preventable injuries and fatalities.
 Parents play a crucial role in making this a reality.
 Knowing the common dangers and how to address them can help put you at ease.

-To help parents protect their kids, NSC has put together tip sheets on some of the biggest dangers facing children.
+To help parents protect their kids, NSC has put together tip sheets in English and Spanish on some of the biggest dangers facing children.
 Use these free materials this National Safety Month to drive home the safety message year-round.

 According to Injury Facts, the leading cause of death for children under 1 is suffocation, often taking place during the sleeping hours.
 Download the tip sheet for more information on keeping your child safe at nap time and overnight.